Kinubi/Zephyr-Engine/docs/BUFFER_MANAGER_SYSTEM.md

 **Goal**: Polish and document the system

-1. ✅ Remove unused code from AssetManager
+1. ⏳ Remove unused code from AssetManager
-2. ✅ Update all TODOs and comments
+2. ⏳ Update all TODOs and comments
-3. ✅ Add comprehensive tests for all managers
+3. ⏳ Add comprehensive tests for all managers
-4. ✅ Update documentation (this doc + API docs)
+4. ⏳ Update documentation (this doc + API docs)
-5. ✅ Performance profiling (draw calls, frame time)
+5. ⏳ Performance profiling (draw calls, frame time)
-6. ✅ Address any Vulkan validation warnings
+6. ⏳ Address any Vulkan validation warnings

 **Validation**: Clean codebase, no warnings, good performance

+> **Status**: 🚧 **TODO** - Phase 9 not yet implemented

 ---